DataDog/integrations-core/ecs_fargate/README.md

     Checks
     ======

-        fargate
+        ecs_fargate
         -----------
           - instance #0 [OK]
           - Collected 63 metrics, 0 events & 1 service checks

 ## Compatibility

-The fargate check is compatible with all major platforms
+The ecs_fargate check is compatible with all major platforms

 ## Data Collected

 ### Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/fargate/metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/ecs_fargate/metadata.csv) for a list of metrics provided by this integration.

 ### Events

-The Fargate check does not include any event at this time.
+The ECS Fargate check does not include any event at this time.

 ### Service Checks

-The Fargate check does not include any service check at this time.
+The ECS Fargate check does not include any service check at this time.

 ## Troubleshooting